peteanderson80/Matterport3DSimulator/README.md

 ### Dataset Download

+To use the simulator you must first download either the Matterport3D Dataset, or you can download the precomputed ResNet image features and use discretized viewpoints.

+#### Matterport3D Dataset

 Download the Matterport3D dataset which is available after requesting access [here](https://niessner.github.io/Matterport/).
 The provided download script allows for downloading of selected data types.
 Note that for the Matterport3D Simulator, only the following data types are required:
 - matterport_skybox_images